Utility Invoicing Inquiries • Phone: 604-820-3717 • Fax: 604-826-1363

 - Via Canada Post, cheques only (please mail at least 10 days prior to due date)

-- Municipal Hall drop box, located at the south entrance, cheques only please
+- Municipal Hall drop boxes, located at the north and south entrances, cheques only please

 - In person at the Municipal Hall, lower floor cashiers (accept cash, cheque, or debit)